vishalsudhakar/neutronstars/README.md

 a function of the baryon density and the initial conditions such as initial radius, mass, and baryon density are specified.

-EOSNeutronStars.py is the primary file which includes the various required function to perform the numerical calculations.
-The example.py file an example on how to use the package.
+EOSNeutronStars.py is the primary file which includes the various required functions to perform the numerical calculations.
+The example.py file serves as an illustration showcasing how to use the package.

 Make sure to install the following packages: